 ¼ teaspoon ground pepper

-1 (15 oz) can cannellini beans, drained and rinsed, see shopping tip
+1 (15 oz) can cannellini beans (white kidney beans) rinsed and drained, see shopping tips

 8 tablespoons Parmesan cheese, grated